wp-plugins/ad-injection/readme.txt

 * First public release

 == Upgrade Notice ==

+= 0.9.7.8 =
+* Fix bug that prevented ads appearing on archive/home pages when used with certain plugins/themes.

 = 0.9.7.7 =
 * Footer ad support.
 Clear and align options for widgets.
 And word counting for non-Latin languages.